Table of Contents

 Conclusion

 The New Development Bank stands as a testament to the collective vision and determination of the BRICS nations to foster sustainable development and economic growth.
-By providing an alternative to traditional financial institutions, promoting local currencies, and prioritizing infrastructure development, the NDB is poised to drive meaningful change in the global financial architecture.
+By providing an alternative to traditional financial institutions, promoting local currencies, and prioritising infrastructure development, the NDB is poised to drive meaningful change in the global financial architecture.
 With its inclusive membership and innovative approach, the bank is well-positioned to address the challenges of the 21st century and empower developing economies globally.